Mega Millions® Game Rules

 - “Winning numbers” means the six numbers, the first five from a field of seventy-five numbers and the last one from a field of fifteen numbers, randomly selected at each drawing, which shall be used to determine winning plays contained on a game ticket.

-- General Information: Mega Millions® is a five out of seventy-five plus one out of fifteen lottery game, drawn on the day(s), time(s) and location(s) as determined by the Mega Millions® Lotteries, and which pays the Jackpot Prize, at the election of the player made in accordance with these rules or by a default election made in accordance with these rules, either on a graduated annual pari-mutuel basis or as a cash value option using a rate determined by the Mega Millions® Finance Committee on a pari-mutuel basis.
+- General Information: Mega Millions® is a five out of seventy plus one out of twenty-five lottery game, drawn on the day(s), time(s) and location(s) as determined by the Mega Millions® Lotteries, and which pays the Jackpot Prize, at the election of the player made in accordance with these rules or by a default election made in accordance with these rules, either on a graduated annual pari-mutuel basis or as a cash value option using a rate determined by the Mega Millions® Finance Committee on a pari-mutuel basis.
 Except as provided in these rules, all other prizes are paid as a single lump sum payment.

 - Marking six numbered squares in any one game board on a play slip and submitting the play slip to the retailer; or,